AhoyISki/duat/README.md

 configuration, it will be compiled and reloaded automatically, so you can see the changes in *almost* real time.
 Initially, building Duat and its configuration crate might take a few minutes.
 And the first reload might also take a similar amount of time.
-But the next reloads should take only about a second (for debug profile) and ~5 seconds (for release profile).
+But whenever you make new changes, the next reloads should take only about a second (for debug profile) and ~3 seconds (for release profile).

 Note that this is an alpha project, so there may be some quirks and bugs.
 So if you have a problem, or something seems confusing,